 Essential Listening

-These recordings represent the documented performance contexts where a black Stratocaster was in Hendrix's hands.
+These recordings represent contexts where a black Stratocaster is either confirmed or credibly claimed to have been in Hendrix's hands.

-- "Who Knows" (Band of Gypsys, Fillmore East, Jan 1, 1970) โ The opener from the same show.
-The Band of Gypsys lineup (Hendrix, Billy Cox, Buddy Miles) is a different configuration from the Experience, and the guitar work reflects it.
+- "Who Knows" (Band of Gypsys, Fillmore East, Jan 1, 1970) β The show opener.
+The Band of Gypsys configuration sounds fundamentally different from the Experience β less pyrotechnics, more groove.

-- "Power of Soul" (Band of Gypsys, Fillmore East, Jan 1, 1970) โ A slower, funker track from the Fillmore run; the guitar sits differently in this arrangement than in the Experience material.
+- "Power of Soul" (Band of Gypsys, Fillmore East, Jan 1, 1970) β Slower and funkier than anything from the Experience catalog; the guitar sits back in the arrangement in a way Hendrix rarely did earlier.

-- Isle of Wight set (Aug 30โ31, 1970) โ Photo evidence documents a black Strat at this performance.
-Whether that's Black Beauty or another instrument is unconfirmed, but it's the documented performance video record for Hendrix's final festival appearance.
+- Isle of Wight set (Aug 30β31, 1970) β Photo evidence documents a black Strat at this performance.
+Whether it's Black Beauty or another instrument isn't confirmed.
+The complete concert is on film.

 Market Context